DominikMueller64/Meiosis/README.md

 ### Acknowledgements

-Parts of the core functionality of this package were adapted from the package [simcross](https://github.com/kbroman/simcross) of [Karl Broman](http://kbroman.org/).
+Parts of the core functionality and documentation of this package were adapted from the package [simcross](https://github.com/kbroman/simcross) of [Karl Broman](http://kbroman.org/).

----

 ---